armangh67/Weekend-movie-trip/README.md

 5.Build one or more clustering models to determine similar movies to recommend using the other ratings and tags of movies by other users as features

-6. Document your process and results
+6.Document your process and results

-7. Commit your notebook, source code, visualizations and other supporting
+7.Commit your notebook, source code, visualizations and other supporting